kalixtez/PWriteups/CTFs/Fluid-CTF/eformats.md

 }
 ```

 The rest of the program didn't seem vulnerable, and the name of the challenge is "eformats" so it's almost granted that you have to use that string format vulnerability to beat it.
 So I started thinking what I should do in order to exploit this vulnerability.
-Before anything else though, the most important thing to figure out is the controllable buffer offset from the display_info function's stack frame.
-After a simple trial and error, we can see that the offset is 16s:
+Before anything else though, the most important thing to figure out is the controllable buffer offset from the `display_info` function's stack frame.
+After a simple trial and error, we can see that the offset is 16:

 ```
 Welcome back,